 Chanel always has some wonderful products in their Holiday Collections.
 I almost bought their red metallic gloss ( it’s called Flaming Lips—stunning!!!) but I decided to pass for now.
 I’ll see if it’s still around in December… and if I have some extra cash.
 But it’s a stunner if you’re in the market for red lips.
 There are also highlighters…. but really… I’m not a fan of highlighting with shimmer, maybe because my skin has a lot of texture.
 There are a million ways to highlight.

 What melted my heart (and my wallet) was the three eyeshadows with an embossed art-deco lion.
 I decided to only get Noir Lamé.
-It’s a beautiful dark brown/black with a subtle shimmer that is not metallic; but pearlescent.
-It’s a great shadow for a smoky because, as you blend it out, it becomes a cool taupe/brown.
-Use it wet, as an intense black liner.
-The pearlescent gleam will only appear if you create a big surface.
-When I used it to rim the eyes, or wheb blended out, it has a slight satin finish on the eyelids.
+It’s a beautiful black with a subtle shimmer that is not metallic; but pearlescent.
+It’s a great shadow for a smoky because it’s sooo creamy and blends out with a lot of control.
+You can use it wet, as a black liner.
+The pearlescent gleam will only appear if the lighting is of a spotlight type.
+It won’t show up on camera because it’s too fine.
+It has a cream velvet finish on the eyelids, but it appears mostly mat if the lighting is flat.
+The velvet texture makes it ideal to make big bold shapes, as it’s not as chalky as some other black eyeshadows and looks and feels like a hybrid between a cream and a powder product.

 SHOP YOUR STASH